ckpantelides/native-movies/README.md

 Another difference is that the "view" doesn't update automatically (for example when the movie posters are received from the backend).
 To get around this, I gave my list of movies a reference called listView (ref="listView").
 I used a watcher to look for changes in the poster images' data, which would fire the following code when the images were received: this.$refs.listView.nativeView.refresh().
 NB code that uses "refs" can't be used in functions that fire when the component is loaded or mounted.

 The last major difference is that NativeScript doesn't support rotateY.
 In the web version of the app, when a movie listing is tapped, it flips over to show the movie's description.
 Without rotateY the flip animation isn't possible.

+#### Building the release app

+I had to add the following to the node field in webpack.config.js: node: { net: 'empty', tls: 'empty', dns: 'empty' }.
+Building through the CLI wouldn't complete, so I built the app through NativeScript Sidekick.
+The NativeScript ID in the package.json has to be changed from the default first.
+And I had to convert the keystore.jks file to a .p12 file.

 ![img1] ![img2]